gobbyo/IoT/docs/tutorial-dpssenddeviceinfo.md

 author: jbeman@hotmail.com
 ---

-# Tutorial: Send Device Information to the Cloud with DPS
+# Tutorial: Send Device Information to the Cloud

 In this tutorial, you learn how to: